siefzieq/siefzieq/README.md

 </div>

 <div align="center">
-   <p>A recent Computer Science Graduate with a Bachelor of Computer Science, specializing in Software Engineering.
-I have a deep passion in Software Development and Data Science which I've honed through several academics and personal projects</p>
+   🎓 Recent Computer Science Graduate with a Bachelor of Computer Science (Software Engineering).

+   💻 Passionate Software Developer and Data Science Enthusiast.

+   🚀 I love creating innovative solutions and exploring new technologies through hands-on projects!

+   📚 I'm always learning and building something new—whether it's a data model, a web app, or a personal project to challenge myself.
+My journey in tech is fueled by curiosity and        the desire to make an impact.

+   🌱 Let's connect and build something awesome together! 😊
 </div>

 <div align="center">